Resources can only be referenced by their ID

 |Category:||Core & System|

 As the use-cases of OpenNebula scales in the number of users, it has become very difficult to maintain a double reference schema for resources.
 Usually name's collide and it is necessary to introduce a policy to pick just one resource (image, network or template).
 This is confusing and tends to produce errors in cross reference when the pools changes.

 Next release will only allow to reference the objects by ID

 #2 Updated by Tino Vázquez over 9 years ago

 We certainly warn about this, so to avoid confusion.

 We are conscious that this may cause issues, we would like to hear what kind of problems do you foresee, in case we are missing something.
 AFAWK, templates would need to be rewritten if they relied on images and network names.
 Which problems do you see coming from this?

-#3 Updated by jordan pittier about 8 years ago
+#3 Updated by jordan pittier over 9 years ago

 It's not that I foresee some specific problems, but more that when problems happen (and they do :p) I find it hard to track their origin.